The Rowing Playbook: Four Rules Every Operator Should Know

 “Hey 4-seat, watch the blade sky!
 Hands level at the catch.”

-The Business Context: Quarterly or annual feedback cycles are malpractice.
+In business: quarterly or annual feedback cycles are malpractice.
 Teams need micro-corrections that compound.
 In partnerships, in M&A diligence, in product roadmaps, delayed feedback means compounding errors.

 Speed of learning beats perfection of planning.